ropensci-archive/rjsonapi/README.md

 * `git clone git@github.com:endpoints/endpoints-example.git` (or via `hub`: `hub clone endpoints/endpoints-example`)
 * `cd endpoints-example`
 * `npm install`
-* `PORT=8088 npm start` (start with port 8088 instead of 8080, can use a different port)
+* `PORT=8088 npm start` (start with port 8088 instead of 8080, can use a different port) - OR, `npm install forever`, then `PORT=8088 forever start -c "npm start" '.'`

-Which should start up a server.
+Which starts a server.
 Then point your browser to e.g.:

 * http://localhost:8088/v1
 * http://localhost:8088/v1/authors